Agilemania, a small group of passionate Lean-Agile-DevOps consultants and trainers, is the most tru... Read more

 3 Mantras of Coaching include:

-Above all lead to unlocking People's potential which is the key to driving towards the destiny of solution.
+Above all leads to unlocking People's potential which is the key to driving towards the destiny of solution.

 The journey of mindset to destiny has been put forth excellently by our Father Of Nation: